reginalin/website/posts/how-i-built-my-blog.md

 I followed the [starter tutorial](https://nextjs.org/learn/basics/create-nextjs-app) in the official Next.js docs (version 9.3).
 It's a great guide and within a few hours you will have a live site that looks something like [this](https://next-learn-starter.now.sh/).

-Using a React framework like Next.js forces you to structure your application a certain way.But this is required to get some cool functionality out of the box.
+Using a React framework like Next.js forces you to structure your application a certain way.
+But this is required to get some cool functionality out of the box.
 For example, in order to create each page, you add a file under the `pages` directory and automatically get a route to that page.
 Next.js also supports dynamic routes if you choose to add brackets to a page filename, like `pages/post/[postid].js`.

-Static generation with data in Next.js can be achieved by simply exporting an `async` fucntion called `getStaticProps` within any page component that you wish to statically generate.
+Static generation with data in Next.js can be achieved by simply exporting an `async` function called `getStaticProps` within any page component that you wish to statically generate.
 In production, `getStaticProps` will run at build time to provide the props, or data, that is needed to generate the page.

 These are the main things I noted as I went through the tutorial, but there are many more cool features you can explore yourself in the official documentation.